geschke/docker-nginx-swrm/README.md

 This is a minimal Nginx Docker image based on Ubuntu 22.04 LTS (Jammy).

+## Update (October 3, 2024)

+### New Build Schema

+The build schema has been updated for better efficiency, flexibility, and speed.
+Git tags are no longer used to version Docker images, and they are now deprecated.
+All future images will follow the new tagging structure.

+### Latest Image Update

+The `latest` Docker image has shifted from the previous `ubuntu22.04` base (tagged `latest`) to the new `ubuntu24.04` base, now tagged as `1.24-n`.
+Please update your workflows accordingly if you rely on the `latest` tag.

+## Supported Nginx versions

+* 1.24 - Nginx 1.24 included in the current Ubuntu 22.04 LTS distribution, this version is also tagged as `latest`
+* 1.18 - Nginx 1.18 included in the Ubuntu 22.04 LTS distribution

 ## Usage

 This image is intended for running as webserver component in a Docker swarm mode environment.